-1. Bolt

-- 2. Tailpipe - 2.
-Remove the tailpipe by pulling it out of the muffler. - 3.
+- 1. Bolt - 2.
+Tailpipe - 2.
+Remove the tailpipe by pulling it out of the muffler, and then remove the gasket. - 3.
 Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.